ShubhamS33/StockPrediction_Py/README.md

    - A target column is created:`sp500["Target"] = (sp500["Tomorrow"] > sp500["Close"]).astype(int)`,where the target is 1 if the price increases the next day,otherwise 0.

 4. Model Setup :
-   - Random Forest Classifier**: A machine learning model that builds multiple decision trees and merges them for better predictions.
+   - Random Forest Classifier: A machine learning model that builds multiple decision trees and merges them for better predictions.
    - `model = RandomForestClassifier(n_estimators=100, min_samples_split=100, random_state=1)`: Trains the model with 100 trees and a minimum of 100 samples per split.

 5. Model Training and Testing :